Ukrainians stage mass rally against Yanukovich's U-turn on Europe

 "They stole the dream," heavyweight boxer-turned-opposition politician Vitaly Klitschko told crowds on Independence Square.

-The opposition urged people to demonstrate peacefully and avoid being provoked by the authorities into antagonising police.
+The opposition urged people to demonstrate peacefully and avoid being provoked by the authorities into antagonizing police.

 But violence erupted nonetheless with police using tear gas and stun grenades near the presidential administration.
 Police later clashed with a group of masked protesters trying to pull down a monument to Soviet state founder Vladimir Lenin.